kmnvz-mayvez/appbg/README.md

 ## Machine learing
 * `Plate detection`
    * Import Libraries   : Importing necessary libraries like matplotlib, numpy, and tensorflow.
    * Create Dataset     : Using tf.keras.preprocessing.image_dataset_from_directory to load image dataset from a specific   directory.
 The dataset is split into training and validation subsets.
    * Normalize Dataset  : Normalizing the dataset to convert pixel values to the range [0,1].
    * Build Model        : Creating a Sequential model with Conv2D layers to extract features from images, MaxPooling2D layers to reduce feature size, and Dense layers for final classification.
    * Compile Model      : Compiling the model using the 'adam' optimizer and 'SparseCategoricalCrossentropy' loss function.
    * Train Model        : Training the model using the fit() method with training and validation datasets for a specified number of epochs.
+* `Spark`
+   * Data Reading: The code loads user data and license plate data from separate CSV files.
+   * Data Merging: User data and license plate data are merged based on the license plate number to create a unified dataset.
+   * Feature Preparation: Features for the Linear Regression model are prepared using an assembler to combine features into a single feature vector.
+   * Data Splitting: The dataset is split into training and testing sets in an 80:20 ratio for training and evaluating the model.
+   * Model Initialization and Training: The Linear Regression model is initialized and trained using the training set.
+   * Prediction: The model is used to make predictions of parking costs on the test set.
+   * Model Evaluation: The model's performance is evaluated using the Mean Squared Error to measure how well it predicts parking costs.
+   * Ultimate Goal: The ultimate goal of the code is to produce a machine learning model that can predict parking costs based on the number of hours used with good accuracy.
 ## Services
 * `Auth`
   * The authentication is responsible for creating users